-Summary of Significant Accounting Policies-The Foundation's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) which recognize income when earned and expenses when incurred.
+Summary of Significant Accounting Policies-The Foundation's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP), which recognizes income when earned and expenses when incurred.

-Investments at Fair Value-The Foundation's equity investments are principally composed of exchange-traded funds.
-Short-term investments include investments with remaining maturities of one year or less, but greater than three months, at the time of acquisition.
+Equity Investments at Fair Value-The Foundation's equity investments are principally comprised of exchange-traded funds (ETFs).
+Short-term investments, if any, include investments with remaining maturities of one year or less, but greater than three months, at the time of acquisition.
 Related holding gains and losses are reported in investment income.
 The Foundation is not exposed to any significant concentration of credit risk in its investment portfolio.
+Security transactions are recorded on the trade date.
+A receivable is recognized for securities sold, and a payable is recognized for investments acquired, which are not yet settled as of a respective year-end.